Updated on August 4th, 2023

-A campus tour is an opportunity.
+A campus tour for college admission is an opportunity.
 Visitors have a chance to learn more about the school, which can be critical for the college selection process.
-But figuring out what questions to ask on a college visit isn’t always easy.
+But figuring out what questions to ask on a college campus visit isn’t always easy.
 Your student only has a small amount of time to find out what they need to know.

 College visit questions need to allow your student to discover the information they can’t find elsewhere.
 It’s a crucial part of making the most of the college tour experience.
 At times, this means broaching topics that aren’t discussed on the school’s website, in the college’s brochures, or student reviews.
 In others, it’s all about diving deeper into a subject that’s only touched on online or in college materials.

 Luckily, choosing the questions to ask on a college visit doesn’t have to be a challenge.
 If your student doesn’t know where to begin, here are some helpful questions to ask when touring a college they can use.

 - 1 Why College Visit Questions Are Important

 - 2 Sample Questions to Ask on a College Tour

 - 3 When to Bring Up Your Questions to Ask When Visiting Colleges